 What Do the Marine Corps Do?

-The primary function of the United States Marine Corps is to seize or defend advanced naval bases as well as other land operations necessary to support naval campaigns and to work with the Army and Air Force to develop technique, tactics, and equipment for amphibious landing forces.
-They are also prepared at all times to carry out any and all duties as set forth by our President and the Department of Defense.
+The primary function of the United States Marine Corps is to seize or defend naval bases, as well as other land operations necessary to support naval campaigns.
+The Marines also work with the Army and Air Force to develop technique, tactics, and equipment for amphibious landing forces.
+They are prepared at all times to carry out any and all duties as set forth by our President and the Department of Defense.

 Marines operate radar equipment, survey and map territory, gather intelligence, repair computers, radios, jeeps, aircraft, and tanks among other challenging jobs that they are qualified to do, and they usually perform these duties in dangerous conditions.

 The Marine Corps consists of Active Duty full-time service members who live on Marine bases, ready to deploy at a moment’s notice.
 The Reserves complete their basic training and then return home to work or go to school.
 Just like Army Reservists and National Guards, Marine Reserves commit to one weekend per month and two weeks once a year for continued training, although more than that may be required, depending on the situation.
 When they are not training, they live at home, leading a civilian life.
 They serve part-time, though every Marine will tell you “Once a Marine, always a Marine.”

 History of the United States Marine Corps

 The Marines can trace their beginnings back to the American Revolutionary War when the Continental Congress formed the Continental Marines on November 10, 1775.
 Captain Samuel Nicholas raised two battalions of Marines at their request.
 After the end of the Revolutionary War, in 1783, the Marines were disbanded and not resurrected until 1798, as the United States prepared for war with France.
 At that time, Congress officially created the United States Marine Corps.